The current table of the KJV 1611 numbers (in green) is shown below in ascending order and numbered 1 – 337.

 This symbol is is also called the Seal of Solomon and the Magen David (Shield of David) among others.
 In Kabbalah, the two interlocking triangles represents the relationship between God and man.
 In occult circles it has significance in the paraphrased “As Above, So Below” and also used as a talisman and even referenced in alchemy.
 These are just a few examples.

-This post will not go into all these attributes and it is left up to the reader to discover on their own as some of the articles are interesting and noteworthy.
+This post will not go into all these attributes and it is left up to the reader to do research discover on their own as some of the articles are interesting and noteworthy.

 Besides the above symbol, when the numbers are graphed in a specific manner, new and captivating insights emerge in which the Author has spent a better part of a decade exploring.
 These findings may be part of future posts.